torloejborg/easykube/README.md

 Next, you must have the follow set of programs installed, and available on your path.

-* docker (windows and mac, should use docker desktop)
+* docker (windows and mac, could use docker desktop.
+Docker on WSL2 works ok)
 * kustomize
 * kubectl
 * helm